damonallison/notes/edu/coursera/machine-learning/README.md

    feature probabilities.
 1. If the probability is < epsilon, you have an anomaly.

 Think of mu as a vector.
 You can vectorize mu and sigma.
+(How?)

 ### Developing and Evaluating an Anomaly Detection Sytem

 How do you evaluate an anomaly detection algorithm?
 Will adding another feature make my anomaly detection algorithm better?

+In order to determine the quality of the model detecting anomalies, we use a similar approach to that used in supervised learning.
+Namely, we train a model using a training set, optimize it on a cross validation set, and verify it using a test set.

 * Assume we have some labeled data (known alomalies). (y = 0 (normal), y = 1 (anomaly))